 Most likely to change the world?
-Machine intelligence and autonomous vehicles.
+Artificial intelligence and autonomous vehicles.

 The general population believes that smart cyber is most likely to benefit how the government serves its citizens.